 PCCTSDP has two phases of support, requiring 5 years of commitment and participation from scholars and their institutions:

-- Phase I. Scholar is funded while he or she pursues intense research training, lasting up to 2 years.
+- Phase I. Scholar is funded for up to 2 years while pursuing intense research training.

 - Throughout this period, the scholar trains in a mentored laboratory or clinical research setting, develops short- and long-term career development plans, and meets with the NAC to discuss and validate that the appropriate protection from clinical and administrative responsibilities has occurred to allow for a minimum of 75% protected time for research training.